An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 Can you spray paint over the adhesive?

-If you still need to, try to remove the adhesive with a solvent like acetone or alcohol and then apply a coat of primer for paint adhesion.
+If you still need to, you can use a solvent like acetone or alcohol to remove the adhesive first and then add a coating of primer to enhance paint adhesion.

 Will using adhesive spray on walls damage them?